ineedthekeyboard/Webpack-Bootstrap-Boilerplate/Readme.md

-# Supertech Static Sites
-This project contains the static site for supertech.ai, and singularitysoftware.io.
-More details will follow later.
+# Webpack boilerplate project

+###Idea
+Basically this project contains a basic webpack setup to build an html template with its JS and SCSS dependencies into a servable format.
+It uses the main.js file to store all the global images+assets that need to be imported.

+### Get started
-To get started `npm i` and then run `npm build`
+To get started `npm i` and then run `npm start`
+To build files for distribution run `npm build`.
+Files to server will then be in the "/dist" folder.